 - Make an Emergency Kit for School – When summer vacation is almost over, you might want to consider making an emergency survival kit for school.
 Depending on where you live, your child might be stuck at school during a snowstorm, tornado, or another situation where it might come in handy.

 - Forage for Food – This is something I want to learn how to do!
 Maybe doing it with my kids will give me a chance to finally learn about the different edible (and not so edible) foods in our area.
 If your kids know how to forage for food you can literally send them out to the backyard for dinner!

 - Knowledge – This is one skill that takes time, but it’s also something you don’t have to worry about losing or getting stolen.
-Check-out books on survival topics your child is interested in at the library, or take a look at this new picture prepper book for kids.
+Check-out books on survival topics your child is interested in at the library.

 - Know How to Keep Cool or Stay Warm – Depending on where you live and the season, these survival skills can be the difference between life and death.
 We had to do an ER visit last year when my sister got severe heat stroke, and I’ve had friends almost lose finger and toes from not keeping them dry in freezing temperatures.

 - Learn Some Common Sense – Basic common sense seems to be diminishing with each generation, but it doesn’t mean your child has to suffer from the disease too!
 Raising competent kids in today’s world can be a true challenge when they are being spoon-fed constantly, but there is hope.
 Take an honest look at your children and see if there are areas where you can help prepare them for real-life.